Miltani/FFXIAddons/mmmbot/readme.md

 Toggles between printing debug messages to console or not.
 Default is off.

 # Version History
+1.1.2:
+- Fix logic that tried to block enemy win but busted
+- Try to fill in center areas safely first
+- Try to get corner that forces an opponent move first
+- Try to win by converting opponent pieces first

 1.1.1:
 - Fix logic that claimed area that let enemy win the next turn